imgivas/imgivas/README.md

 Im a student heading to a IT Analyst career
 -----------------------------------------------

-I am a beginner developer currently studying Systems Analysis and Development (ADS).
-I started my journey in programming recently and have been focusing on building a solid foundation in technology and problem-solving.
+I am a developer currently studying for an Associate Degree in Software Development & Systems Analysis.
+I recently started my career in programming and have been focusing on building a solid foundation in technology and problem-solving.

 So far, I have learned the basics of: